Diet & Nutrition

 Home cooks comparing dressings should take note of the label’s sugar per serving.
 Some sneaky manufacturers use tiny serving sizes to make the sugar content appear lower.
 What do I mean by this?

-To accurately compare two dressings you must hold serving size constant.
+To accurately compare two dressings you must hold the serving size constant.
 This will make more sense through an example:

 • Dressing 1: 0.5 TSP serving size and 5 grams of sugar.